Mediaclash/vagrant-django-template/README.md

 python manage.py createsuperuser
 ```

-There is also a simple fabric file that will just run the development server.
-Can be expanded based on your needs.
+There is also a simple fabric file, have a look at that for more info.

 ```sh
 fab vagrant devserver